 - Nonprofit Conflict of Interest Policy to protect your exemption status,

-along with advanced topics like private foundations, private operating foundations, executive compensation, and international nonprofit operations.
+along with advanced topics such as private foundations, private operating foundations, executive compensation, and international nonprofit operations.
 You'll also find guidance on retroactive reinstatement for nonprofits that lost their tax-exempt status.

 - Public Charities.
 The most common and recognized form of 501c3 501(c)(3) nonprofit.

 - Private Foundations.
 Read starting a private foundation to confirm your classification.
-Many who believe they are foundations are actually public charities.
+Many who believe they're foundations are actually public charities.
 The same Form 1023 guidance here applies either way.

 - Private Operating Foundations.
 See the same section above for distinctions and details.

-- Organizations formed solely to support another specific organization.
-(Contact me directly if you fall in this category.)
+- Your organization is formed solely to support another specific organization.

-- Insurance providers seeking exemption under section 501c3 501(c)(3).
+- Your organization is an insurance provider seeking exemption under section 501c3 501(c)(3).
 These require specialized tax representation.

-Filing the Form 1023 is not simple, whether for a private foundation or a public charity.
-But it is absolutely possible.
+Filing the Form 1023 is not a walk in the park, but it's absolutely possible.
 Thousands of organizations have earned their exemption by following the instructions on this site and completing the Form 1023 themselves.

-Doing it yourself not only saves money; it forces you to understand your mission, your structure, and your purpose.
+Doing it yourself forces you to understand your mission, your structure, and your purpose.
 That understanding becomes the foundation for every future decision your nonprofit makes.

 - Private Foundation vs. Public Charity – Understand how the IRS defines each and how to choose the right classification for your organization.